mafintosh/sorted-intersect/README.md

 	npm install sorted-intersect

-This is useful if you want to (effiently) intersect large sorted lists.
+It is useful if you want to (efficiently) intersect large, sorted lists.

 ## Usage